On some negative motivic homology groups: With -coefficients

 \section{With $\Q$-coefficients}

-Before proving Theorem~\ref{thm:MAIN} in Section 4 under the assumption of resolution of singularities, we shall prove here a weaker but unconditional result without assuming any conjectures.
-We utilize de Jong's alteration \cite{deJong} in place of smooth compactification and invoke to the result due to Kelly \cite{Kelly}, in particular, the existence of localization sequence of motivic cohomology with compact supports with $\Z[1/p]$-coefficients.
+Before proving Theorem~\ref{thm:MAIN} in Section 4 under the assumption of resolution of singularities, we shall prove a weaker but unconditional result without assuming any conjectures.
+We use de Jong's alteration \cite{deJong} in place of smooth compactification and use results of Kelly \cite{Kelly}, in particular, the existence of a localization sequence for motivic cohomology with compact supports with $\Z[1/p]$-coefficients.

 \begin{thm} For a smooth scheme $X$ over $\F_q$ and $i,j\leq-1$ with $i-j\leq1,$ \end{thm}